 home

-The Wolseley 'Hornet' was closely related to the original 'Minor' - Morris's answer
+The Wolseley 'Hornet' was closely related to the original 'Minor' - Morris's

-by Wolseley shortly before it was taken over by Morris.
-The 'Hornet' employed the
+engine designed by Wolseley shortly before it was taken over by Morris.

-6-cylinder version of the engine in a lengthened chassis and was quite popular.
+The 'Hornet' employed the 6-cylinder version of the engine in a lengthened

-Just as the 'M' type was a sportier version of the Minor, the 'F' type Magna used a
+Just as the 'M' type was a sportier version of the Minor, the 'F' type Magna

-from the 'C' type and the record-breaking cars.
+chassis developed from the 'C' type and the record-breaking cars.

-A modified 'Special' version of the Wolseley Hornet was available with bodywork from
+A modified 'Special' version of the Wolseley Hornet was available with

-chassis was not as good as that of the MG.
+competition success, the chassis was not as good as that of the MG.

 photo photo photo photo photo photo